martinvl/MPC-2014/README.md

-These are the exercices for the first competitions fully organized by MAPS!
+These are the exercices for the first competition fully organized by MAPS!